Your Paper Your Way

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).

 Stylistic details must be kept constant.
-For example, electron spin resonance is abbreviated either ESR or EPR(for electron paramagnetic resonance).
+For example, reactive oxygen species is abbreviated as ROS, reactive nitrogen species is abbreviated as RNS, and electron spin resonance is abbreviated either ESR or EPR(for electron paramagnetic resonance).
 Either can be used, but both should be given and stated as equivalent at the first mention.(This is the recommendation of the International EPR Society.)
 Formulas for radicals follow IUPAC recommendations and contain a superscripted (not centered) large dot that precedes a charge,if any.
 Thus, superoxide is represented by O2• −, not O2− •, or some other permutation.

 Whilst it is accepted that authors sometimes need to manipulate images for clarity, manipulation for purposes of deception or fraud will be seen as scientific ethical abuse and will be dealt with accordingly.
 For graphical images, this journal is applying the following policy: no specific feature within an image may be enhanced, obscured, moved, removed, or introduced.
 Adjustments of brightness, contrast, or color balance are acceptable if and as long as they do not obscure or eliminate any information present in the original.
 Nonlinear adjustments (e.g. changes to gamma settings) must be disclosed in the figure legend.